cal-pratt/flexdi/docs/source/testing.rst

 Testing
 -------

-Mocking out components during tests in ``flexdi`` application is quite easy.
-The ``FlexGraph`` allows users to override pre-defined dependencies with mock implementations in a way that can be isolated per test case.
+To mock dependencies in a ``flexdi`` application, the ``FlexGraph`` provides an override feature.
+Users can override dependency bindings with mocks in a way that is isolated per test case and is reverted when the test case completes.

-Here's how can combine the fixture resolution of ``pytest`` with ``flexdi``
+The following examples uses ``pytest`` fixtures to initialize the graph override and bind mock implementations to the ``FlexGraph``

 .. include:: ../../examples/test_sqla_sync.py
    :code: python